devfile/registry/.github/PULL_REQUEST_TEMPLATE.md

 _Does this repository's tests pass with your changes?_
 - [ ] Documentation
 _Does any documentation need to be updated with your changes?_
+- [ ] Check Tools Provider
+_Does this change impact existing tools, i.e. Odo, Che, Console?
+If it does, have you tested the change with those tools?_

 ### How to test changes / Special notes to the reviewer: